 streamobs.observed module#

-class streamobs.observed.StreamInjector(survey, **kwargs)[source]#
+class streamobs.observed.StreamInjector(survey, primary=None, **kwargs)[source]#

 Bases: object

-This class handles the core injection logic while keeping survey data separate.
 All survey data is loaded once and cached, making multiple injections efficient.

 Type: